Losing a loved one - A free bereavement guide

 When the death occurred inside a house or public building such as a hospital the following people may register the death:

-A relative Someone present at the death The occupier of the house or an official from the public building where the death occurs The person causing the disposal of the body Where the death happens elsewhere the following may register the death A relative Someone present at the death The person who found the body The person causing the disposal of the body
+A relative Someone present at the death The occupier of the house or an official from the public building where the death occurs The person causing the disposal of the body Where the death happens elsewhere the following may register the death A relative Someone present at the death The person who found the body The person causing the disposal of the bodyFind out if the Coroner needs to be involved

 The Coroner will investigate the death if the cause is unclear, the death appears sudden or violent, or if it happened under suspicious circumstances.
 There may have to be a post mortem or inquest or both.
 If the death needs to be investigated then an Order for Burial or Coroner's Certificate for Cremation must be issued before the funeral can be held.
 In this event you can apply to the Registrar for an interim death certificate to enable the practical estate administration to proceed.